The Biochemistry and Molecular Biology graduate program offers two degree options: Master of Science and Doctoral Degree

 Plan II: Comprehensive Examination Plan

 A minimum of 36 quarter units of graduate and upper division undergraduate courses in or related to biochemistry are required (18 must be graduate level).
-A faculty advisor is responsible, not only for the program of study, but also for guidance in preparation for the comprehensive examination in basic biochemistry.
 Upon the student's successful performance in the examination, the Program so advises the Dean of the Graduate Division and the MS degree is conferred.
 The normative time for an MS degree in Plan II is 3 quarters if all prerequisite courses have been completed as an undergraduate.

 Admission Requirements for the Masters Degree can be found on the Admissions page.